Dota-Explorer/Dota-Explorer/README.md

 ##

-### Message [from](https://github.com/ValveSoftware/Dota2-Gameplay) the Dota Developer:

-Remember to be kind to everyone here - we all love the game and we're all trying to make it the best possible.

-##

-### You are causing irreparable damage to Dota2-Gameplay and problems for the developer!
+### "You are causing irreparable damage to Dota2-Gameplay and problems for the developer!"

 Luckily, the developer has already provided feedback on my work.
 You can find it here:

 https://github.com/ValveSoftware/Dota2-Gameplay/issues/31233#issuecomment-4588504580

+##

+### Message [from](https://github.com/ValveSoftware/Dota2-Gameplay) the Dota Developer:

+Remember to be kind to everyone here - we all love the game and we're all trying to make it the best possible.

 ##